sous-chefs/nginx/README.md

 This cookbook provides three main recipes for installing nginx.

-- `default.rb` - _Use this recipe_ if you have a native package for nginx.
+- `default.rb` - _Use this recipe_ to install nginx from either a distro package or a package provided by the repo recipe below.
+Note you'll need to include the repo recipe first if you plan to use the nginx.org repo.
 - `repo.rb` - _Use this recipe_ if you want to use official nginx.org repositories for RHEL, Debian/Ubuntu, and Suse platforms.
-- `source.rb` - _Use this recipe_ if you do not have a native package for nginx, or if you want to install a newer version than is available, or if you have custom module compilation needs.
+- `source.rb` - _Use this recipe_ to compile nginx from source to avoid distro/nginx.org packages.
+This gives you the ultimate control over the version of nginx you use and the included modules, but it requires a number of compilation tools and time.

 Several recipes are related to the `source` recipe specifically.
 See that recipe's section below for a description.